ibm-cloud-docs/containers/cs_regions.md

 {: tip}

-{{site.data.keyword.Bluemix_notm}} resources used to be organized into regions that were accessed via [region-specific endpoints](#bluemix_regions).
+{{site.data.keyword.cloud_notm}} resources used to be organized into regions that were accessed via [region-specific endpoints](#bluemix_regions).
 The tables list the previous regions for informational purposes.
 Going forward, you can use the [global endpoint](#endpoint) to move toward a region-less architecture.
 {: deprecated}

 **Multizone metro locations**